Clustering | Different Methods, and Applications (Updated 2024)

 Hierarchical Clustering

-Hierarchical clustering, as the name suggests, is an algorithm that builds a hierarchy of clusters.
+Hierarchical clustering methods, as the name suggests, is an algorithm that builds a hierarchy of clusters.
 This algorithm starts with all the data points assigned to a cluster of their own.
 Then two nearest clusters are merged into the same cluster.
 In the end, this algorithm terminates when there is only a single cluster left.

 The results of hierarchical clustering can be shown using a dendrogram.
 The dendrogram can be interpreted as: